LGTD: Local-Global Trend Decomposition for Season-Length-Free Time Series Analysis: Conclusion

 \section{Conclusion}

-We introduced LGTD, a season-length–free time-series decomposition framework that removes the need for explicit season-length specification by modeling seasonality as an emergent consequence of recurring local trend regimes.
-Through adaptive local linear trend inference combined with a smooth global trend, LGTD achieves robust and balanced decomposition across fixed, transitive, and variable season-length settings.
-Extensive experiments on synthetic and real-world datasets demonstrate that LGTD outperforms period-based baselines under nonstationary and irregular temporal patterns while maintaining linear-time scalability and low-touch deployability.
-These properties make LGTD a practical decomposition primitive for large-scale, heterogeneous time-series analytics pipelines.
-Our implementation with datasets is open-source and available at \url{https://github.com/chotanansub/LGTD}.
+We introduced \textsc{LGTD}, a season-length–free time-series decomposition framework that models seasonality as an emergent consequence of recurring local trend regimes rather than an explicit periodic prior.
+By combining smooth global trend estimation with adaptive local linear trend inference, \textsc{LGTD} achieves stable and balanced decomposition across fixed, transitive, and variable season-length settings.
+Extensive experiments on synthetic and real-world datasets demonstrate that \textsc{LGTD} consistently outperforms period-based baselines under nonstationary and irregular temporal dynamics.
+At the same time, \textsc{LGTD} scales linearly in both runtime and memory with series length and remains the fastest method across all tested lengths, whereas several baselines degrade super-linearly or exhaust memory.
+Together with its lack of any season-length parameter, these properties position \textsc{LGTD} as a robust, efficient, and interpretable decomposition primitive for long, heterogeneous time-series analysis.
+A natural direction for future work is to extend the emergent-seasonality formulation to an incremental, streaming variant for strictly online settings.
+An implementation and datasets, as well as Supplementary Materials are provided in Appendix that can be found in \url{https://github.com/chotanansub/LGTD}.